|Every edition of BFN is compiled|

 But the Sun is going through one of its periodic quiet periods, when its outpourings are reduced; hence the shrinkage of the protective heliosphere.
 So you can just bet that some spiv at the United Nations is going to get up on his hind legs and say this is a man-made threat to the survival of the planet but disaster can be averted if every nation chucks lots of money in his direction.

-And before the sceptics start scoffing, this is exactly what happened with global cooling then global warming, then the catch-all climate-chance scares.
+And before the sceptics start scoffing, this is exactly what happened with global cooling then global warming, then the catch-all climate-change scares.

 Cover up the ugly propaganda with one of our elegant cigarette packet sleeves